JUNE - JULY 2025

 That's the main thing Webglide changed in how I think about agent interfaces.
 The 2025 consensus (Runner H, Operator, the split-pane live-browser pattern) is a local maximum.
 It works for one-agent demos.
 It does not work for the actual supervision problem, which is about managing many runs, most of which you will never look at closely, and knowing which ones need your attention.
 Capability without scalable supervision is not a product.
 It is a pile of very expensive tabs.

-Kill the live-browser instinct a week earlier.
+Remove the live-browser instinct a week earlier.
 I spent the first two weeks building something that looked like Runner H because the category had legitimised that shape.
-A user test on day four would have told me the same thing week three did: watching is not supervising.
-The lesson I took forward into Relay was to test the supervision model against the actual failure modes (vigilance drop-off, multi-run attention management) before committing to a visual direction.
+A user test on day four would have told me that nobody would want to observe an agent take tasks on your behalf.
+But it was an important one, as the pattern that emerged seemed to validate this.
+The pattern was later changed by the inclusion of the Tool-use and computer use in the chat, embedding this in chat.
+The lesson I took forward into Relay was to test the supervision model against the actual failure modes, before committing to a visual direction.

 The broader principle that came out of Webglide is that as agents become more capable the interface becomes more important, not less.
 Capability without observability is not a product.
 It is a liability, and the design job is building the observability layer that makes the capability trustworthy enough to use.